Kroger: 1950s and 1960s

 Beginning in 1955, Kroger began acquiring supermarket chains, expanding into new markets.
 In May, Kroger entered the Houston, Texas, market by acquiring the Houston-based 26-store chain Henke & Pillot.
 In June, Kroger acquired the Krambo Food Stores, Inc. of Appleton, Wisconsin.
 In July, it purchased Child's Food Stores, Inc. of Jacksonville, Texas, and operated 25 supermarkets in Texas, Arkansas, and Louisiana.

 In January 1956, the company bought out Big Chain Stores, Inc., a chain of seven stores based in Shreveport, Louisiana, later combining it with the Childs group.
 All of these chains adopted the Kroger banner in 1966.

 During all the acquisitions, in September 1957, Kroger sold off its Wichita, Kansas, store division, which consisted of 16 stores, to J. S. Dillon and Sons Stores Company, then headed by Ray S. Dillon, son of the company founder.

 In October 1963, Kroger acquired the 56-store chain Market Basket, providing them with a foothold in the lucrative southern California market.
 Prior to this time, Kroger had no stores west of Kansas.
 Kroger, however, failed to make significant headway, only managing a 5 percent market share.
 By 1982, it withdrew from the California market.

+In 1965, Henke's Family Center stores were folded into the newly-created Kroger Family Center subdivision.
+These retail units were typically 50,000–80,000 square feet and included expanded home goods and pharmacy departments.
+The format was a response to the 1962 emergence of big box discount retailers including Woolworth's Woolco, Kresge's Kmart, and the Waltons' Walmart.
+The Family Center concept was also an answer to grocery chains creating big box grocery and variety store combos including A&P's The Family Mart and Meijer's Thrifty Acres which were also created in 1962.
+The Kroger Family Centers were a forerunner of the Kroger Marketplace hypermarket stores of the 21st Century.

 Kroger opened stores in Florida under the SupeRx and Florida Choice banners from the 1960s until 1988, when the chain decided to exit the state and sold all of its stores; Kash n' Karry bought the largest share.
 The company also exited the Washington, D.C., market in 1966 after it sold its stores to another grocery chain operating in the area.

 In 1967, the first bar code scanner was introduced in a Kroger supermarket in Cincinnati, Ohio.
 The adoption of this technology, however, was slow until the 1990s when supermarkets converted to its use.